 With each breeding, I hope to produce a better dog.
 There is always a goal behind the mating of one of my females.
 I am trying to keep my Cairns healthy, happy and structurally sound.

 I belong to the Cairn Terrier Club of Canada, The Cairn Terrier Club of America and the Canadian Kennel Club.
-I am also a member of the Association of Pet Dog Trainers (U.S.), the International Positive Dog Trainers Association and have been the director of PAWS-ITIVE PUPPIES for seven years.
+I am also a member of the Association of Pet Dog Trainers (U.S.), the International Positive Dog Trainers Association and have been the director of PAWS-ITIVE PUPPIES for over twenty years.
 PAWS-ITIVE PUPPIES is a family oriented puppy school with classes held in veterinary clinics in the Greater Toronto area (see “PAWS-ITIVE PUPPIES” section for further details).

 As part of my placement agreement, all puppies must be taken to puppy classes with their new families.
 I would be happy to assist you in locating a suitable puppy program to register with in your area.
 Socialization is an important factor to raising a happy, well-adjusted dog — and it sure helps the humans to learn a few solutions to puppy shenanigans!